 IS GUARDIANSHIP NECESSARY?

-One of the public policies that our guardianship system is designed to serve is to ensure that the least restrictive alternative is implemented.
-This means that a court cannot appoint a guardian if there is an alternative which will sufficiently address the needs of an incapacitated person.
-Often these alternatives include one or more of a power of attorney, health care surrogate, or a revocable trust.
+One of the public policies that our guardianship system is designed to serve is to ensure that the least-restrictive alternative is implemented when an individual is no longer able to make independent decisions about his or her finances or health care needs.
+This means that the Florida courts cannot appoint a guardian if there is an alternative that will sufficiently address the needs of an incapacitated person without the loss of autonomy that guardianship entails.
+Often these alternatives include one or more of a power of attorney, health care surrogate, or revocable trust.

-In some cases, an individual or entity petitions for the appointment of a guardian in cases where guardianship is not necessary either because the person is not incapacitated or because there is an alternative option that is less restrictive than a guardianship.
-It is important to understand that when guardianship is sought, the only persons who are entitled to notice of the proceedings are the alleged incapacitated person and next of kin.
-If the person(s) who would ultimately constitute the “alternative” to guardianship do not fit this description, notice might not be provided before guardianship proceedings commence.
+In some cases, an individual or entity petitions for the appointment of a guardian in cases where guardianship is not necessary either because the person is not incapacitated or because there is an alternative that is less restrictive than guardianship.
+It is important to understand that when guardianship is sought, the only persons who are entitled to notice of the proceedings are the alleged incapacitated person and his or her next of kin.
+If the person(s) who wish to pursue an alternative to guardianship are not next of kin, they may not receive notice before guardianship proceedings commence.

 Because guardianship proceedings tend to move quickly, acting with urgency to protect the needs of an alleged incapacitated person is of the utmost importance.
-This is particularly true in cases where it is believed that guardianship is not required or necessary.
+This is particularly true in cases where it is believed that guardianship is not required.

 After the court determines that guardianship is necessary, it is not uncommon for disputes to arise regarding the appointment of the guardian.